conda/conda/docs/source/user-guide/tasks/build-packages/wheel-files.rst

 Using wheel files with conda
 ============================

-Users sometimes have software in a
-`Python wheel file <https://pythonwheels.com/>`_ and wish to use it with conda or install it in a conda environment.
-There are three ways to do this.
+If you have software in a `Python wheel file <https://pythonwheels.com/>`_ and want to use it with conda or install it in a conda environment, there are three ways.

 The best way is to obtain the source code for the software and build a conda package from the source and not from a wheel.
 This helps ensure that the new